Gemini Near-infrared Spectroscopy of High-Redshift Fermi Blazars: Jetted Black Holes in the Early Universe Were Overly Massive: Summary and Conclusion

 \section{Summary and Conclusion}

 High-redshift Fermi blazars represent the most distant sources in the $\gamma$-ray sky, providing a laboratory to study early SMBH growth and super-Eddington accretion.
 They may form from the more rapid formation of jetted BHs, possibly by super-Eddington accretion, but their existing mass estimates are highly uncertain.
 These sources pose a challenge for models of early SMBH growth and formation.
-With Gemini/GNIRS spectroscopy of nine $z>3$ Fermi blazars, we have: \begin{enumerate} \item Measured robust virial BH masses using broad \hbeta\ and/or \MgII\ for six of our nine target blazars with sufficient line signal-to-noise ratios.
-The \hbeta\ and \MgII\ virial masses have proven to be more robust than the existing \CIV -based masses. \CIV\ is known to be biased and prone to systematic uncertainties due to strong outflows \citep{Shen2012,Jun2015a}.
+With Gemini/GNIRS spectroscopy of nine $z>3$ Fermi blazars, we have: \begin{enumerate} \item Motivated by previous findings that \CIV-based virial BH masses are biased from systematic uncertainties due to strong outflows \citep{Shen2012,Jun2015a}, we have measured robust virial BH masses using broad \hbeta\ and/or \MgII\ for six of our nine target blazars with sufficient line signal-to-noise ratios.
+We do not find evidence that the \CIV\ measurements are strongly biased for our blazars given the limited data quality (i.e., spectral $S/N$), and small sample size.

 \item Compared the improved virial BH masses (with a 0.4 dex systematic scatter) against SED masses independently derived from modeling the accretion disk ($\sim$0.3 dex systematic uncertainty; \citealt{Paliya2020}).
 A significant discrepancy would imply deviation from the standard disk (e.g., due to high BH spins) in high-redshift blazars.
 We do not find a statistically significant discrepancy given the sample size.